 Due to an ongoing drought and increased water demand, efforts to preserve Palmer Lake began in 1995.
 Eventually, Palmer Lake completely dried out in 2012.
 3 years later, the lake was refilled with water designated for the town of Palmer Lake as a part of the “Awake the Lake” reclamation project.
 Water levels continue to be altered and studied in an effort to better understand natural groundwater and drought cycles.

 Activities at Palmer Lake

-Although it is relatively small, the town of Palmer Lake offers restaurants, coffee shops, a library, museum, center for the arts, and more.
-The Palmer Lake Regional Recreation Area has a playground, volleyball court, disc golf and ample opportunities for enjoying the outdoors.
+Although it is relatively small, the town of Palmer Lake offers restaurants, coffee shops, a library, a museum, a center for the arts, and more.
+The Palmer Lake Regional Recreation Area has a playground, volleyball court, disc golf, and ample opportunities for enjoying the outdoors.

 Birding: Palmer Lake lies on the Arkansas Divide, making it home to many migrating waterfowl and shorebirds.
 Birders can spot ducks, geese, hummingbirds, and other rarer species.

 Boating: Non-motorized boats such as kayaks, canoes, and stand up paddle boats are permitted to float on Palmer Lake.
 All boats must be hand launched.
 The nearby town of Monument permits electric trolling motors on its Monument Lake.